fangohr/oommf/README.md

     make build-with-dmi-extensions-all

 ## Docker

 In [`docker/`](docker/) directory we provide [Dockerfile](docker/Dockerfile) and [Makefile](docker/Makefile) for building and running Docker images containg OOMMF.
-In addition, we also provide pre-built image at [DockerHub `joommf/oommf` repository](https://hub.docker.com/r/joommf/oommf/).
-More information about Docker as well as how to install it on your system can be found [here](https://www.docker.com/).
+In addition, we also provide pre-built image at DockerHub under [`joommf/oommf`](https://hub.docker.com/r/joommf/oommf/) repository.
+More information about Docker as well as on how to install it on your system can be found [here](https://www.docker.com/).

 ### Getting the image

-If you want to build an image with OOMMF, navigate to `docker/` director and run
+If you want to build an image yourself, navigate to the `docker/` directory and run

     make build

 This command builds the image under `joommf/oommf:latest` name.
-Otherwise, you can obtain the most recent image by pulling it from [DockerHub `joommf/oommf` repository](https://hub.docker.com/r/joommf/oommf/)
+Otherwise, you can obtain the most recent image by pulling it from DockerHub [`joommf/oommf`](https://hub.docker.com/r/joommf/oommf/) repository

    docker pull joommf/oommf

 ### Running the container